Local food system organizations can apply a local food infrastructure grant this month.

 "Having really solid, consistent refrigeration on site was a huge game changer for us," he said.
 "It has saved us a lot of time and energy, and has also really helped us to strengthen partnerships with neighboring growers."

-He said the process was fairly seamless, and the Illinois Stewardship Alliance was available to help with it.
+He said the process was fairly seamless, and the Illinois Stewardship Alliance was available to help.

-The program started last year, and the funding was reallocated this year.
+The program started last year, and funding was reallocated this year.

 "I think it's exciting that this program got renewed and is continuing," Ruane said.
 "I'm very optimistic that it will continue to support the development of a more equitable, more just local food system."

-Individuals are eligible for grant amounts up to $75,000, while collaborative projects are eligible for grants up to $250,000.
+Individuals are eligible for grants of up to $75,000, while collaborative projects are eligible for up to $250,000.

-Some Small Business Development Centers can also support the grant application process.
+Some Small Business Development Centers can also support the application process.

-The funding can be used to support infrastructure like processing, packing, or refrigerating.
+The funding can be used to support infrastructure such as processing, packing or refrigeration.